The Six Signals of Divorce

 I recall a couple I worked with many years ago in which the husband, as part of his planning for the coming divorce, took a second mortgage on he house to pay for a hair transplant to improve his dating prospects.
 Although this was a bit extreme it is typical for the initiating spouse to begin preparing herself or himself by getting in shape, losing weight, attending to hair and wardrobe and other things to enhance appearance.
 And particularly with women who have stayed home we often see a new interest in refreshing or acquiring a career to be less dependent on the earnings of the husband.
 We also will often see the initiator taking up an activity such as tennis or golf without involving the other spouse and generally beginning to build a social network as a single rather than as a couple.

-If you see yourself in this scenario it would be understatement to say that your marriage is in serious trouble.
 I would not try to prognosticate about the precise tipping point beyond which a marriage is absolutely doomed.
-But I can say that these signals, or at least most of them, are present in almost every divorcé I mediate.
-At a minimum it is time for a long and honest talk with your spouse.
+But I can say that these signals, or at least most of them, are present in almost every divorce I mediate.
+If you are experiencing them, at a minimum it is time for a long and honest talk with your spouse.
 If you can't have that talk without it deteriorating into blaming and recrimination, suggest an urgent session with a marriage counselor or family therapist.
 Because if you are heading for divorce, the sooner the two of you face the issue and plan for an amicable separation, the better your chances of achieving a good and non destructive divorce.